smikhalevski/roqueform/README.md

 integrates fields with the
 [Constraint validation API](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation).

-For example, let's use the plugin to validate text input:
+For example, let's use the plugin to validate a text input:

 ```html
 <input type="text" required />